 A compete 360°, comprehensive view of your customer is what every brand needs to have.
 Achieving this will take you miles ahead of your competition.

 Capturing your customer’s data is just step one.
 Following this, you need to ensure you are constantly enriching your understanding of the customer.
 You need to ensure you are growing with your customers in terms of their needs, their preference etc.

 Incentivizing your customer to update their profile is a good start.
 However, today your customer is constantly interacting with your data on social media among other channel.
 Are you capturing this behavior as well?
 Are you able to tell how responsive your customer has become to Facebook ads today as opposed to SMSs a few months back?

 Achieving this level of customer data enrichment will ensure your understanding of your base is up to date.
-This in turn will ensue every penny spent on your CRM program is giving you the right returns.
+This in turn will ensure every penny spent on your Customer Analytics program is giving you the right returns.

 In our previous post we covered what it takes to track your CRM performance and chart the journey you want your program to take.